moles heading

 Ar of H=1 Ar of O=16

-Step 1- write a balanced symbolic equation for the reaction:
+Step 1- Write a balanced symbolic equation for the combustion of hydrogen gas to form water:

 hydrogen(s) + oxygen(g) hydrogen oxide(l)